Article I. General

 Special Medical Treatment Facility – A facility that has special equipment and technicians to provide unique or specialized services for diagnosis or treatment of patients.

-Special Office Use – The use of certain historically and architecturally significant structures for offices under the conditions outlined in Section 28 – 1007.4 (A) 6 of this Ordinance.
+Special Office Use – The use of certain historically and architecturally significant structures for offices under the conditions outlined in Section 28 – 1007.4 (A) 6 of this Code.

 Spoil pile – The overburden and reject materials as piled or deposited during surface mining.